 - Higher temperature allows for a firmer sugar, counteracting the softening nature of the acid.

 It is important to boil the sugar until the correct consistency – to slow moving molten bubbles.
 The boiled sugar should not be fluid, but instead a honey-like viscosity.
-It is not only about reading the thermometer, but also reading the consistency of the sugar.
+It is not only about reading the thermometer, but also visually reading the consistency of the sugar.

 The consistency of the sugar should not be too firm or too soft: